CLINICAL FELLOWSHIP IN

 learn from the best

-The Cardiovascular Division at JDMI is responsible for all Cardiac CT and Cardiovascular MR Imaging at the hospitals listed above.
-This includes all services for the Peter Munk Cardiac Centre (PMCC) and positions itself among Canada’s leading non-invasive cardiovascular imaging programs.
-Currently, the department conducts approximately 3700 to 3900 adult cardiovascular MR exams annually, which encompass a significant Cardiomyopathy/Heart Failure program, one of the most extensive Adult Congenital Heart Disease programs, and a large Aortopathies program.
-The cardiac CT program includes annual exams extending from a structural heart disease program (including TAVR, Mitral valve interventions, LAA occlusion devices) to a large coronary artery disease population and congenital heart program.
+The Division is responsible for all Cardiac CT and Cardiovascular MR Imaging at the hospitals listed above.
+This includes all services for the Peter Munk Cardiac Centre (PMCC), which ranks among Canada’s leading non-invasive cardiovascular imaging programs.
+Currently, the department performs nearly 4,000 adult cardiovascular MR exams annually, encompassing a significant Cardiomyopathy/Heart Failure program, one of the most extensive adult congenital heart disease programs, and a large Aortopathies program.

 Interested applicants are asked to submit their application documents in one single pdf file through the University of Toronto website